 The upscale steak and chop house is also a La Jolla landmark that opened in 1999, and it recently moved into the same building as Georges, overlooking the La Jolla Cove.
 “Donovan’s is one of the best California steak houses, and they have great steak and seafood with a really great wine list,” Hamblen says.
 With white linen tablecloths, a mahogany interior and a sommelier on staff, Donovan’s is an elegant spot suited for celebrations and big groups.

-Imagine 112 kilometres of sun-drenched coast, an inviting ocean, and a year-round daily forecast of 70°F/21°C, and you’ll understand why this southernmost stretch of the state is all about outdoor fun.
+Imagine 70 miles of sun-drenched coast, an inviting ocean, and a year-round daily forecast of 70°F, and you’ll understand why this southernmost stretch of the state is all about outdoor fun.
 Discover top theme parks and attractions like SeaWorld San Diego, San Diego Zoo, San Diego Zoo Safari Park, and LEGOLAND California.

 The first European explorer to land in California, Juan Rodriguez Cabrillo, came ashore in San Diego in 1542.

 Relax at legendary retreats like Hotel del Coronado, find art and culture in San Diego and surrounding cities like luxurious La Jolla, and enjoy world-class golf at Torrey Pines, and enjoy culture and diversity, all at the edge of a sparkling blue sea.

 About seven miles from central San Diego in one direction and the Mexican border in another, Chula Vista is quickly developing its own strong...